ovh/docs/pages/web/domains/dns_zone_edit/guide.en-ca.md

 > [!primary]
 >
-> Get the information you want to modify in your OVHcloud DNS zone.
+> In order to modify your OVHcloud DNS zone successfully, make sure to gather all the required information first.
 If you are making this change at the request of a service provider, the service provider must provide you with a list of the items to change.
 >

 #### Add a new DNS record.

-To add a new DNS record, in your domain name’s `DNS Zone`{.action} tab, click the `Add record`{.action} button to the right of the table.
+To add a new DNS record, in your domain name’s `DNS zone`{.action} tab, click the `Add an entry`{.action} button to the right of the table.
 Select the DNS record type, then follow the steps.

-Please check in advance if this record does not already exist, and does not point to a different target.
-To check this, you can filter content by record type or domain.
-If the record already exists, you can modify it using the steps described below.
+Please check in advance whether this record already exists and might point to a different target.
+To check this, you can filter the table contents by record type or domain.
+If the record exists, you can modify it using the steps described below.

 ![dnszone](images/edit-dns-zone-ovh-add-entry.png){.thumbnail}